bryanrtboy/gatsby-portfolio/README.md

 - Step 6: Edit the 'gatsby-config.js' with your information as well as pages like the 'about' page.
 - Step 7: After you've organized your site, test it out using 'gatsby develop' in the Terminal and adjust to your needs!

+## Other Details

+I have a category 'installations' that includes all images from an installation project.
+But, I'd like to also have a gallery page devoted to a specific installation.
+To do that, I've created a directory called 'installations' and a page file to select and load only images from that specific installation.
+That way, I can add a description of the project, and also all of the images.
+In this test example, I've called the installation 'becky' and filtered based on the EXIF field Artist.
+That way, it finds all the images in the 'images/installations' folder and also only images where the Artist is Becky.

+The hack I'm using so the URL is pretty is to create a directory in Pages called 'installations' outside of the 'work' directory.
+If I put that sub-directory into the 'work' folder, it shows up in the auto-generated menu and I'd rather just hard-code it into the installations.tsx file.